jpetrucciani/nix/mods/pkgs/README.md

 ### [server.nix](./server.nix)

-This overlay provides some servers/services that are built as nix derivations, such as specific versions of [haproxy](http://www.haproxy.org/), and stuff like [pocketbase](https://github.com/pocketbase/pocketbase/).
+This overlay provides some servers/services as nix derivations, such as specific versions of [haproxy](http://www.haproxy.org/), and stuff like [pocketbase](https://github.com/pocketbase/pocketbase/).